top of page

 We also got to touch and smell the hops, which they import from around the world.

-Hands holding a wicker basket filled with dried hops.
+A participant on the tour at black sheep brewery holds in their hands a wicker basket filled with dried hops.
 Wooden floor and metal kegs in the background, creating a rustic setting.

 Peter then went on to give everyone a breakdown of the products they sell.
 There is a lot of them, so it took a little while and I was itching to get to see some actual production.

 We head off into the production areas, up plenty of stairs.
-They brew five days a week, except for bank holidays such as Good Friday, which is when we visited, so the brewery was not in production mode.
+They were brewing five days a week, except for bank holidays such as Good Friday, which is when we visited, so the brewery was not in production mode.
 They normally start the first brew at 7 am and then another at lunchtime.

 Poster on a brick wall shows "The Black Sheep Brewing Process."
 Diagram details beer-making stages.
 Text: "Stage 1 of 3."
 Rustic setting.